 - 2003: Both Comcast and Cox blocked their internet subscribers from using Virtual Private Networks (VPNs).

-- 2008: The FCC votes 3-2 that Comcast throttling BitTorrent is illegal and violates net neutrality rules.
+- 2008: The FCC voted 3-2 that Comcast throttling BitTorrent is illegal and violates net neutrality rules.
 Then-FCC Chairman Kevin Martin says: “We need to protect consumers’ access.
 While Comcast has said it would stop the arbitrary blocking, consumers deserve to know that the commitment is backed up by legal enforcement.”

 - 2012: Comcast internet subscribers who own an Xbox 360 can stream Comcast’s On Demand videos through the console without worrying about going over their monthly data limit.
 Comcast users streaming through other consoles or platforms are still subject to data limits.
-Comcast’s Xfinity app on Xbox 360 is shut down a few years later.
+Comcast’s Xfinity app on Xbox 360 shut down a few years later.

-- 2017: In another net neutrality vote, this time under President Donald Trump and FCC Chairman Ajit Pai, the FCC votes 3-2 for a net neutrality repeal.
+- 2017: In another net neutrality vote, this time under President Donald Trump and FCC Chairman Ajit Pai, the FCC voted 3-2 for a net neutrality repeal.
 Rules around blocking, throttling and paid prioritization are reversed.

-Net neutrality repeal and current status
+Net neutrality repeal in 2017

 Just two years after sweeping net neutrality laws were adopted, they were repealed.
 Prior to being elected, President Trump only spoke about net neutrality in one 2014 tweet.
 However, shortly after his election, open-web advocates began to suspect that net neutrality would become a target for his administration.

-Trump nominated current FCC Chairman Ajit Pai (a long-time proponent for repealing net neutrality law) for a five-year term in January 2017.
+Trump nominated FCC Chairman Ajit Pai (a long-time proponent for repealing net neutrality law) for a five-year term in January 2017.
 By the end of the year, the net neutrality laws from 2015 had been dismantled under what Pai has called a “plan to restore internet freedom.”

 During the FCC’s 3-2 vote in December 2017, the commission voted to: